mjordan/islandora_rest_authen/README.md

 * Creating a special Drupal user for REST requests and setting its account status to "Blocked" is good practice.
 These users should be given minimal Drupal permissions, specifically, only those permissions defined by the Islandora REST module.
 * Restricting access from specific IP addresses or IP ranges is good practice.
 Do it.
 * Use API keys that are difficult to guess.
 UUID version 4 strings make good API keys.
-* Enable logging of authentication requests using API keys (it is enabled by default).
+* Enable logging of authentication requests using API keys.

 ## Maintainer